PrivateAIM/documentation/src/guide/user/fhir-query.md

 ## Application in FLAME
-In the FLAME platform, FHIR queries enable users to extract specific data from the MII core dataset, leveraging the standardized structure to conduct analyses across multiple nodes while maintaining data security and privacy.
+In the FLAME platform, FHIR queries enable users to extract specific data from the MII core dataset, leveraging the standardized structure to conduct analyzes across multiple nodes while maintaining data security and privacy.
 This is crucial for distributed learning and research in healthcare, allowing for the aggregation of data without compromising sensitive information.

 ### Example FHIR Query